hbctraining/spatial_nanocourse/lessons/visium_hd.md

 object_filt <- FindClusters(object_filt, cluster.name = "seurat_cluster.sketched", resolution = .65)
 ```

-Finally, let's use UMAP using the principal components as input.
+Finally, let's creage a UMAP using the principal components as input.
 UMAP is a method that aims to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space, which is useful for visualizing our newly calculated clusters.
 We observe good separation between groups annotated as separate clusters, which is sign that our clustering indeed represents various cell types.

 ```
 object_filt <- RunUMAP(object_filt, reduction = "pca.sketch", reduction.name = "umap.sketch", return.model = T, dims = 1:50)